ansible/ansible/docs/docsite/rst/porting_guide_2.3.rst

 Other caveats
 -------------

-Here are some corner cases encountered when updating, these are mostly caused by the more stringent parser validation and the capture of errors that were previously ignored.
+Here are some rare cases that might be encountered when updating.
+These are mostly caused by the more stringent parser validation and the capture of errors that were previously ignored.

 * The version and release facts for OpenBSD hosts were reversed.
 This has been changed so that version has the numeric portion and release has the name of the release.